tenacious-coder/node-express-HomyWay-backend/README.md

 - Each listing includes:
   - Property title, description, and address
   - Price per night
-  - Owner (host) details
+  - Owner of the listing page
-  - Availability dates
+  - Booking option
   - Uploaded images

 ---